 Siemens Brothers Factory, Lichfield Road, Stafford

 In 1917 Dick, Kerr & Co., a partnership of merchants W. B. Dick and John Kerr in Glasgow, acquired the United

-English Electric (EE) was founded in 1918 at the end of the First World War, and during 1918 and 1919 took over Dick,
+English Electric (EE) was founded in 1919 at the end of the First World War, and during 1919 took over Dick,

 in Bradford, the Stephenson Railway Company in Warrington, and the Stafford works of Siemens Bros.
 EE's Articles

 industrial electric motors and transformers.
 In 1930, the manufacture of electrical equipment was moved to Bradford,

 while tram, bus body and rolling stock production stayed at Preston.
 That same year, the man most associated with EE,

 English Electric Generator Set